Independence

 Referendum in Karabakh

-On December 10, 1991, 98% of Artsakh residents voted for the independence of Nagorno-Karabakh Republic in a referendum carried in presence of the international observers and Human Rights Watch groups.
+On December 10, 1991, 98% of the people of Artsakh voted for the independence of the Nagorno-Karabakh Republic in a referendum monitored by international observers and human rights groups.

 Truce